arundvp/READMEGen2.0/README.md

 5. Pushed the code the repository READMEGen2.0

-## Links
+## Links:

-URL to the GitHub repository: https://github.com/arundvp/READMEGen2.0 Walkthrough video demonstrating the functionality of the application : https://drive.google.com/file/d/1_XWElJzFMN1gPeo1WoTxDZExQAHNfFSg/view
+URL to the GitHub repository: https://github.com/arundvp/READMEGen2.0

+Walkthrough video demonstrating the functionality of the application: https://drive.google.com/file/d/1_XWElJzFMN1gPeo1WoTxDZExQAHNfFSg/view

+## Sample Screen Shot:

 ![Screenshot for the webpage](app-img.png)